Sliskovic/TaskManagement/server/README.md

 ## General Information

--  The Chuck Norris Joke app is a backend application that provides authentication, user management, and a feature to fetch and send random jokes to logged-in users.
+-  The Server is a backend application that provides authentication, user and task management.
 -  The application allows users to sign up and log in securely using authentication tokens (JWT).
 Once logged in, users can fetch random Joke from external API and send it to user.
--  The app uses NestJS as the backend framework and PostgreSQL as the database, Axios for making requests to external APIs and Nodemailer for sending email.
+-  The app uses NestJS as the backend framework and PostgreSQL as the database.

 ## Technologies Used